stanFurrer/KPMG_ML_Challenge/README.md

 3. Categorical & Categorical: We would use Chi-square test for bivariate analysis between categorical variables.

 - **Note** :
- > - Sometime the anaylsis need to be done with unique Room in order to not be biased in the Analsis
+ > - Sometime the anaylsis need to be done with unique Room in order to not be biased in the Analysis

 ### Theoretical Reminder